Trevor Francis: Personal life

-Francis married Helen in 1974.
-The couple had two children together.
+Francis married Helen Allcard in 1974.
+The couple had two children, Matthew and James.
 On 5 April 2017, it was reported that Helen Francis had died.

 On 13 April 2012, Francis was reported to be recovering in hospital from a suspected heart attack.

+Francis died of a heart attack at his home near Marbella, Spain, on 24 July 2023.
+He was 69.